gmc-code/PC-app-development/docs/tkinter_project/dictionary_with function.rst

 .. py:function:: value = dictionary[key]

-    | Get the value of a specific key in a dictionary by referring to it inside square brackets
+    | Get the value of a specific key in a dictionary.
-    | This raises an error if the key doesn't exist, so a try-except block is needed.
+    | Raises an error if the key doesn't exist, so a try-except block is needed.

 Example: